Combining Multi-Objective Bayesian Optimization with Reinforcement Learning for TinyML: Method

-We initialize the training of our competing ARS agents with different samples from the current feasible Pareto front.
-To find the most diverse set of samples, we perform k-means clustering on the front if it consists of more elements than we can train policies.
-To query the objective values, i.e., accuracy, memory consumption, and FLOPS, for a proposed set of hyperparameters of a given DNN architecture, our objective function evaluator first trains, prunes, and quantizes the DNN.
-Afterwards, the DNN is converted into source code using an automatic code generator to accurately asses memory usage of weights and activation tensors.
-Our implementation performs this procedure using the compression and deployment pipeline proposed in \cite{deutel_deployment_2022}.
-The authors describe a configurable pipeline that supports both DNN pruning and full weight quantization.
+We initialize the training of our competing ARS agents with different samples from the current feasible Pareto front $\mathcal{P}_{\text{\textit{feas}}}(X)$.
+To find the most diverse set of samples, we perform k-means clustering on the Pareto front if it consists of more elements than we can train policies.
+To query the objective values, i.e., accuracy, memory, and FLOPS, for a proposed set of hyperparameters of a given DNN architecture, our objective function evaluator first trains, prunes, and quantizes the DNN.
+Afterwards, the DNN is converted into source code using an automatic code generator to accurately assess the memory usage of the weights and activation tensors.
+Our implementation performs this procedure using the compression and deployment pipeline proposed by \citet{deutel_deployment_2022}, who describe a configurable pipeline that supports both DNN pruning and full weight quantization.
 Following their results, we focus our experiments on iterative filter pruning and post-training static quantization.

-We integrated ARS into MOBOpt as a parameterized, trainable solver, which can thus be seen as an alternative to traditional Bayesian solvers like ParEGO, see Algorithm~\ref{alg:nn_ars}.
-Compared to other Bayesian solvers, ARS's derivative approach does not rely on second order partial derivatives (Hessian) and is therefore much less computationally complex.
-In addition, its random sampling approach is highly parallelizable, allowing for efficient GPU-accelerated execution.
+We integrated ARS into MOBOpt as a parameterized trainable solver, which can thus be seen as an alternative to traditional Bayesian solvers, see Algorithm~\ref{alg:nn_ars}.
+The derivative-free random sampling approach implemented by ARS is computationally inexpensive and highly parallelizable, allowing efficient GPU-accelerated execution.